kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 * `enclaveUuid`: The UUID for the service identified by the `identifier`.

 ### `getOrderedListOfNamesAndUuids() -> []String nameAndUuids`
-Returns an ordered list of names and uuids for all the services in the enclave.
-This is useful if users want to enumerate all service names & uuids for the enclave, say for an autocomplete like function.
+Returns an ordered list of names and UUIDs for all the services in the enclave.
+This is useful if users want to enumerate all service names & UUIDs for the enclave, say for an autocomplete like function.

 **Returns**
-* `nameAndUuids`: This list is a concatenation of sorted names followed by sorted uuids.
+* `nameAndUuids`: This list is a concatenation of sorted names followed by sorted UUIDs.

 ModuleContext
 -------------